 Exams are governed by strict rules and regulations to ensure every student is assessed on a fair and equal basis.
-We strongly encourage you to read through the rules and regulations well before the date of your exam.
+We strongly encourage you to read through the instructions well before the date of your exam.

-Sometimes exams for two or more subjects will be scheduled at the same time.
-If this happens, you’ll receive an email from the Examinations Office advising you what arrangements have been made to ensure you can sit both exams.
+Sometimes exams for two or more of your subjects will be scheduled for the same time and day.
+We try to aviod these clashes, however sometimes this is not possible.
+If this happens, you’ll receive an email from the Examinations Office advising you what arrangements have been made.

-If have an exam timetable clash and have not heard from the Examinations Office by one week before your exam, please contact us: firstname.lastname@example.org
+If you have an exam timetable clash and have not heard from the Examinations Office by one week before the formal exam period, email firstname.lastname@example.org

 Your seat number will also be listed outside the exam room prior to the exam.
 If you don’t see your name, contact a supervisor.